Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Learning Based Stochastic Gradient Algorithms for Constrained MDP

-In this section we present the stochastic gradient algorithms that use the parameter free gradient estimators (fast WD phantoms) of Sec.\ref{sec:fastfrozen} to optimize the constrained MDP given in Problem S1 ((\ref{optim}), (\ref{soft})).
+In this section we present the stochastic gradient algorithms that use the parameter free gradient estimators (fast frozen phantoms) of Sec.\ref{sec:fastfrozen} to optimize the constrained MDP (\ref{optim}), (\ref{soft}).
 Also weak convergence proofs of these algorithms are presented.
 The stochastic algorithms presented are stochastic versions of the two deterministic algorithms of Sec.\ref{sec:lagrange} and Sec.\ref{sec:multiplier}.
-Using the simulation-based fast WD phantom gradient estimator \eq{eq:gradient} with local sample averages for the estimation of the constraint functions may lead to a noticeable bias, for small batch size $N$ thus making the algorithm suboptimal.
+Using the simulation-based frozen phantom gradient estimator \eq{eq:gradient} with local sample averages for the estimation of the constraint functions may lead to a bias, thus making the algorithm suboptimal.
+The focus of this section is to point out the actual bias as well as indications to reduce or eliminate it.

 For notational convenience we consider equality constraints here (as mentioned in Sec.\ref{sec:lagrange} the inequality constraints can be handled with minor modifications) so that the constrained MDP problem (\ref{optim}), (\ref{soft}) reads